RFebrians/ex-web-2.0-prototype/README.md

-# Exploration of Code Web 2.0 - Prototype
+# Exploration Code With Remix

 Built a modern site more optimized and enchanced unit with Remix framework